A Delhi High Court case could end up threatening how Wikipedia works in India

 Indeed, this is what is indicated by public discussions on Wikipedia noticeboards – public forums where editors of the encylopedia discuss issues related to content, policy and site maintenance.
 “I can’t imagine they would reveal any names,” wrote one user.
 “That would set a terrible precedent.”

-Another used worried about what this would mean for future edits on articles.
+Another user worried about what this would mean for future edits on articles.
 “If that happened and they disclosed the name, it would be a really big issue for Indian editors,” this person wrote.
 “Others might also start filing cases, such as OpIndia, for writing that it spread ‘fake news’.’”

 A third user blamed Wikipedia.
 “Honestly I am disappointed at Wikipedia failing to protect the identity of its editors,” this user wrote.
 “Wikipedia forbids VPN access that can protect editors, while at the same time refusing to protect editors.”